We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

-Is your pet a prince or princess worthy of a crown jewel?
+Is your pet cat or dog a prince or princess worthy of a crown jewel?
 How about a whole necklace of jewels in the form of a crochet pet collar?
 This quick and easy pattern will have your pet looking fit for a royal throne in an hour!

 This pattern is also a great stash buster because it uses small amounts of yarn.
 The jewel color is a heart puff stitch and puff stitches use much more yarn so you will need more of that than the other two colors.
 Amounts needed will vary based on the size collar you are making.